Multiclass Decision Forest

 Number of decision trees: Type the maximum number of decision trees that can be created in the ensemble.
 By creating more decision trees, you can potentially get better coverage, but training time might increase.

-If you set the value to 1; however, this means that only one tree can be produced (the tree with the initial set of parameters), and no further iterations are performed.
+This value also controls the number of trees displayed in the results, when visualizing the trained model.
+To see or print a single tree, you can set the value to 1; however, this means that only one tree can be produced (the tree with the initial set of parameters), and no further iterations are performed.

 Maximum depth of the decision trees: Type a number to limit the maximum depth of any decision tree.
 Increasing the depth of the tree might increase precision, at the risk of some overfitting and increased training time.